adyxax/www/content/blog/terraform/caa.md

 ## Getting notified of wrongful attempts

-There are severeal bits of syntax in the RFC that can be of interest, especially if you want to be notified when someone tries to issue a certificate from an unauthorized CA:
+There are several bits of syntax in the RFC that can be of interest, especially if you want to be notified when someone tries to issue a certificate from an unauthorized CA:

 ```
 $ dig +short CAA adyxax.org